 Would you introduce me?

-Do me a favor, let those poor people go.
+Let those poor people go.

 Hey, cameras, can you do us a favor?

-Instead of just, you know, they'll just pan on me and they won't say do me a favor, take the cameras off me and pan the crowd, okay?
+Instead of just, you know, they'll just pan on me and they won't say, do me a favor, take the cameras off me and pan the crowd, okay?

-Carl, do me a favor, watch over the China trade deal.
+Watch over the China trade deal.

-Got a call from Lauren Michaels.
+Got a call from Lorne Michaels.

-He said the other day, he said, Would you do me a favor and host SNL?
+He said the other day, he said, would you do me a favor and host SNL?

 And I did it.

-Do me a favor, find out what's the imbalance.
+Find out what's the imbalance.

-Friend of mine works for the Montreal Canadians, the ice hockey team in Canada.
+A friend of mine works for the Montreal Canadians, the ice hockey team in Canada.

 And I said, do me a favor.